 You may have a drain in your head when you wake up from surgery.
-It will remove fluid that will have built up where the brain tumour was.
+It will remove fluid that will have built up where a brain tumour was.
 The drain will sort that out.

 14. Weak Legs

-Depending on how long you are in hospital.
+Depending on how long you are in the hospital.
 Your legs are like boulders.
 It shouldn’t hurt but, trying to get up the stairs is like being in slow motion.
 Your legs have no strength.

 15. Keep It Dry

 It will help to keep your scar dry for the first week or two.
 Also, a good idea to have somebody with you when you have a shower or bath.
 You will feel a little light headed.
 This was one one of the things I've learnt from my brain tumour experience.